hexie1995/Sequential-Link-Prediction/Readme.md

 ### Sequential Stacking Link Prediction Algorithms for Temporal Networks

-This is the GitHub repo accompany the [paper by Xie He, Amir Ghasemian, Eun Lee, Aaron Clauset, Peter Mucha](https://www.researchsquare.com/article/rs-2535525/v1).
+This is the GitHub repo accompany the [paper by Xie He, Amir Ghasemian, Eun Lee, Aaron Clauset, Peter Mucha](https://www.nature.com/articles/s41467-024-45598-0).
-The paper is currently under revision at Nature Communications.
+The paper is published at Nature Communications 15, Article number: 1364 (2024)

 **Please cite the paper when using the data or code.
 See License Information for more details on Usage.**